-'Yankee Go Home' Says Maduro, As Political Crisis Takes Hold In Venezuela
+'Yankee Go Home,' Says Maduro, As Political Crisis Takes Hold In Venezuela

 National security adviser John Bolton said Wednesday that the U.S. would not rule out military options but that its focus is on cutting off revenue to the Maduro regime and building recognition of Guaidó among governments in the Americas and Europe.

 Maduro has been in office since 2013, and he was sworn in to a second term two weeks ago.
-That election was marred by reports of vote-rigging and coercion, and afterward the U.S., Canada and 12 other countries in the Americas rejected its legitimacy and downgraded diplomatic relations with Venezuela.
+That election was marred by reports of vote-rigging and coercion, and afterward, the U.S., Canada and 12 other countries in the Americas rejected its legitimacy and downgraded diplomatic relations with Venezuela.
 The U.S. has imposed sanctions on Venezuela's gold sector, as well as on former Venezuelan government officials.

 Asked Wednesday why Maduro has been the subject of sanctions while authoritarian leaders elsewhere enjoy favor with the Trump administration, Bolton replied: "The fact is Venezuela is in our hemisphere, I think we have a special responsibility here, and I think the president feels very strongly about it."